vicoslab/dis_tutorial3/README.md

     ros2 launch dis_tutorial3 sim_turtlebot_slam.launch.py

 This will start the necessary nodes for building a map.
-You should see the Ignition Gazebo Fortress simulator with custom interface for the Turtlebot4, and the RViz tool.
+You should see the Ignition Gazebo Fortress simulator with a custom GUI for the Turtlebot4, and the RViz tool.

 ![simulation and slam](figs/sim_slam.png "The simulation and RViz during SLAM")